 After further consideration, I reached the conclusion that finding the answer I was looking for wasn’t going to be as easy as I had hoped.
 For my next attempt, I purchased a copy of Gaebelein's Concise Commentary on the Whole Bible by A.C.
 Gaebelein, a 1237 page work, and sat down with it and my Bible.
 Starting at Genesis, I would read a couple chapters out of my Bible, then the corresponding material from the commentary.
 About six months later, I finished reading them both, in their entirety.
 Wow!
 What a growth experience!
 Afterwards, I remember telling my wife it was obvious the author did not believe faith healing (or any charismatic practice) was for today, but didn’t supply any compelling reasons that would convince me to conclude likewise.
 I was still unsure either way.
 So... failure number two.

 About a week later while reading a book from my wife on a different subject, I ran into thoughts that began to trigger understanding.
 And then came more, and more, and more.
 It seemed like answers began pouring in from all directions.
 I thought I was done with the topic after six months of study, but I was wrong.
-After reading through the Bible around fifteen times, reading approximately two hundred pertinent books and commentaries, listening to hundreds of sermons, and exchanging thoughts and ideas with many people, I am now declaring myself done.
-As I wasn’t satisfied with any literature on the market, I developed my own entitled Tongues - From the Side of Darkness.
-I purchased the domain name www.tonguesbook.com and put the work on the internet, free to anyone who has an interest and is willing to consider my perspective.
+After reading through the Bible about twenty times, reading approximately two hundred pertinent books and commentaries, listening to hundreds of sermons, and exchanging thoughts and ideas with many people, I now believe I am finished.
+As I wasn’t satisfied with any literature on the market, I developed my own, and offer it to anyone who has an interest and is willing to consider my perspective.
 It’s been quite the ride.
 The highs of discovery were exhilarating, while the lows of self examination were devastating.
-Twenty three years of sitting at the feet of Christ considering His word, being guided into truth by the Holy Spirit, and being crushed little by little into the image of Christ by the heavenly Father, has been a real experience, one I would not trade for anything.
+Thirty years of sitting at the feet of Christ considering His word, being guided into truth by the Holy Spirit, and being crushed little by little into the image of Christ by my heavenly Father, has been a real experience, one I would not trade for anything.
 My sins have been great (I am still self-centered - and have headaches), but God has shown Himself even greater.
 Even though an idea or two expressed will be disagreeable, I offer it as food for thought anyway.
 Take a read and experience some of the joy of my life.

 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.